georgiastuart/planner-generator-python/README.md

 - Daily pages with a hyperlinked mini calendar and week.
 - Annual/Monthly/Weekly personal goals (hyperlinked on each page with the target symbol in the bottom right corner).
 - Monthly/Weekly work goals (hyperlinked with briefcase symbol in bottom right corner of monthly/weekly pages).
+- Journal pages that can be a full page, half page, or quarter page.
 - Lots of hyperlinking.
 If it seems like it should direct to another page, it probably does.

 ### Screen shots